In Depth Baby Product Reviews Led by a Pediatrician

 Frame

 The stroller frames were assessed for the quality of the materials and how well they came together.
-They were scored based on the flex of the frame and how the components work in conjunction with it.
+They were scored based on the flex of the frame and how the components work in conjunction with the main frame.
+If a frame has multiple fold points or loose connectors, it can impact how easy it is to push or how well it runs.
 The high scorers here for sturdy and functional frames are the Guava Roam, UPPAbaby Ridge, and the BOB Alterrain Pro.
 The worst frames in our testing were on the Baby Trend options.
 The frames flex and have a lot of fold points and visible connectors with a lot more sway and noise than the top performers.

 jogging stroller - the guava has wonderful foam-filled tires that traverse all terrains...